Minimum-CD/cd-manifesto/content/MinimumCD/continuous-integration/evolutionary-coding-practices.md

 ---

 A core skill needed for CI is the ability to make code changes that are not complete features and integrate them to the trunk without breaking existing behaviors.
 We never make big-bang changes.
-We make small changes that limit pour risk.
+We make small changes that limit our risk.
 These are some of the most common methods.

 ## Branch by Abstraction